-Genetic Analyses.-Tissue samples from all mountain goats captured since the inception of the study were genotyped by Aaron Shafer (University of Alberta, Edmonton, AB) and included in continent-wide analyses of mountain goat population genetics (Shafer et al. 2010).
+Genetic Analyses.-Tissue samples from all mountain goats captured between 2005-2011 have been genotyped by Aaron Shafer (University of Alberta, Edmonton, AB).
+(Sample collected during 2012-2014 have been archived for future analyses).
+These data have been analyzed and included in continent-wide analyses of mountain goat population genetics (Shafer et al. 2010).
 Shafer et al. (2010) indicated that substantial genetic structuring exists among mountain goats in southeastern Alaska (and across the western North American range of the species).
 More recent analyses indicated that three genetically distinct mountain goat populations occur in our study area [east Berners mountains, Kakuhan range (including Lions Head and Sinclair Mountain), and Mt.
 Villard]; population boundaries generally coincide with our specific study area boundaries (Shafer et al. 2012).
 These findings indicate that gene flow between our study areas (with the exception of the Lion Head and Sinclair study areas, which are genetically indistinct) is limited.
 Additional analyses examined the extent to which mountain goat habitat selection characteristics and landscape configuration are linked to genetic relatedness across the study area (Shafer et al. 2012).
 Results from this analyses indicated that small-(i.e. distance to cliffs, heat load) and large-scale (i.e. river valleys and marine waterways) landscape features are key determinants of mountain goat gene flow across our study area (Shafer et al. 2012).